X-ray: Discovery by Röntgen

+Röntgen received the inaugural Nobel Prize in Physics for his discovery.

 Advances in radiology

 Röntgen immediately noticed X-rays could have medical applications.
-Along with his 28 December Physical-Medical Society submission, he sent a letter to physicians he knew around Europe (January 1, 1896).
-News (and the creation of "shadowgrams") spread rapidly with Scottish electrical engineer Alan Archibald Campbell-Swinton being the first after Röntgen to create an X-ray (of a hand).
+Along with his 28 December Physical-Medical Society submission, he sent a letter to physicians he knew around Europe (1 January 1896).
+News (and the creation of "shadowgrams") spread rapidly with Scottish electrical engineer Alan Archibald Campbell-Swinton being the first after Röntgen to create an X-ray photograph (of a hand).
 Through February, there were 46 experimenters taking up the technique in North America alone.

 The first use of X-rays under clinical conditions was by John Hall-Edwards in Birmingham, England on 11 January 1896, when he radiographed a needle stuck in the hand of an associate.
-On February 14, 1896, Hall-Edwards was also the first to use X-rays in a surgical operation.
+On 14 February 1896, Hall-Edwards was also the first to use X-rays in a surgical operation.

 In early 1896, several weeks after Röntgen's discovery, Ivan Romanovich Tarkhanov irradiated frogs and insects with X-rays, concluding that the rays "not only photograph, but also affect the living function".
 At around the same time, the zoological illustrator James Green began to use X-rays to examine fragile specimens.
 George Albert Boulenger first mentioned this work in a paper he delivered before the Zoological Society of London in May 1896.
 The book Sciagraphs of British Batrachians and Reptiles (sciagraph is an obsolete name for an X-ray photograph), by Green and James H. Gardiner, with a foreword by Boulenger, was published in 1897.

-The first medical X-ray made in the United States was obtained using a discharge tube of Pului's design.
-In January 1896, on reading of Röntgen's discovery, Frank Austin of Dartmouth College tested all of the discharge tubes in the physics laboratory and found that only the Pului tube produced X-rays.
-This was a result of Pului's inclusion of an oblique "target" of mica, used for holding samples of fluorescent material, within the tube.
+The first medical X-ray made in the United States was obtained using a discharge tube of Ivan Puluj's design.
+In January 1896, on reading of Röntgen's discovery, Frank Austin of Dartmouth College tested all of the discharge tubes in the physics laboratory and found that only the Puluj tube produced X-rays.
+This was a result of Puluj's inclusion of an oblique "target" of mica, used for holding samples of fluorescent material, within the tube.
 On 3 February 1896, Gilman Frost, professor of medicine at the college, and his brother Edwin Frost, professor of physics, exposed the wrist of Eddie McCarthy, whom Gilman had treated some weeks earlier for a fracture, to the X-rays and collected the resulting image of the broken bone on gelatin photographic plates obtained from Howard Langill, a local photographer also interested in Röntgen's work.